 Priority is given to free flight and control line, with slow quiet RC models allowed.

-The usual field layout is shown below.
-See the full outdoor flying guidance on the Club Documents page on our website or click here.
+The field layout is shown below.
+Please would all pilots (especially RC) follow the outdoor flying guidance on the Club Documents page on our website or click here.

 FPV Pilots – use the pegboard to reserve your video frequency – see copy of pegboard here

-See the Control Line flying rules on the club documents page or click here.
+Control Line flying rules are on the club documents page or click here.

 If you are not sure about suitable RC models, please ask.
 This is a tricky field for RC with tall magnetic trees all round the field that cause turbulence even in relatively light winds!!
 For a video of the field click here